bmorzos/Checkers---Playwright-with-Typescript/README.md

 This repository contains an end-to-end automated test suite for the web-based [Checkers game on gamesforthebrain.com](https://www.gamesforthebrain.com/game/checkers/).

-It is built with **Playwright** and **TypeScript**, demonstrating a robust Page Object Model (POM) implementation designed to test complex UI interactions and game logic.
+This project serves as a practical portfolio piece, demonstrating a robust Page Object Model (POM) implementation designed to test complex UI interactions, stateful game logic, and advanced automation techniques.

 ## 🚀 Technology Stack